jlachner/CartImpedanceControl-MATLAB/README.md

 # Cartesian Impedance Controller
-This repository contains a Cartesian Impedance Controller, based on Elastic Potentials.
+This repository contains a class for a Cartesian Impedance Controller, based on Elastic Potentials.
 More Details can be found here:

     ```
     @phdthesis{lachner2022geometric,